-Schools can make the e-magazine directly available to all their students for a school licence rate of $44 per issue including GST.
-From 2014 yearly licences will be available for $99 per year - save $33.Purchase a licence »
+Schools can make the e-magazine directly available to all their students for a school licence rate of $77.00 (per calendar year) including GST.
+This will give schools access to all issues of eStudies (current and past issues).Purchase a licence »

 Looking for more Australian History resources?